-The working of a garbage disposal air switch is somewhat similar to that of a wireless switch but instead of the wireless signal, the on/off mechanism is triggered by a gush of air.
+The working of a garbage disposal air switch is somewhat similar to that of a wireless switch; however, instead of sending a wireless signal, the ON/OFF mechanism is triggered by a gush of air.

 - A push-button unit

 - An air tube

 - A power unit